Branch Management

 Test your knowledge

 Q1.
-What is Branch Management in CRM Analytics?
+What does Branch Management provide in CRM Analytics?

 Q2.
-What is a primary benefit of Branch Management?
+What is a primary benefit of using Branch Management?

 Discussion